postmates/configurable-hpa/README.md

 Here's a list of things that must be done next:

+- catch exception + print stack
+- ScaleUpLimitPods + ScaleUpLimitPercentages
+- tests for scaleuplimit*
+- tests for incorrect chpa
+- Check how to deal with CHPA version change v1beta1 -> v1beta2
 - (done) Switch from v1.5.8 to v1.10.8 for replica_calculator to use the newest metrics-server functionality
 - (done) Check RBAC rules
 - (done) Check how several chpa objects works together
 - (done) Check OWNERship (solution: add `--cascade=false` parameter)
-- ScaleUpLimitPods + ScaleUpLimitPercentages
-- tests for scaleuplimit*
-- tests for incorrect chpa
-- Fix exponential backoff for reconcile queue
+- (done) Fix exponential backoff for reconcile queue
-- "FailedGetMetrics: unable to get metrics for resource cpu: no metrics returned from resource metrics API"
+- (done) "FailedGetMetrics: unable to get metrics for resource cpu: no metrics returned from resource metrics API"
-- Add unittests to the CI pipeline
+- (done) Add unittests to the CI pipeline
-- Add e2e tests
+- (done) Add e2e tests
-- Add "events" system to the chpa (as in hpa) to show problems/events with each particular deployment scaling process
+- (done) Add "events" system to the chpa (as in hpa) to show problems/events with each particular deployment scaling process
-- Add more checks into `isHPAValid` and `isHPASpecValid`
-- Add check that HPA is used for this particular Deployment/ReplicaSet before applying the CHPA
-- Check how to deal with CHPA version change v1beta1 -> v1beta2
-- (probably) log
+- (done) Properly log the chpa controller activity